nusantarachain/nuchain/docs/STYLE_GUIDE.md

 ---
-title: Style Guide for Rust in Substrate
+title: Style Guide for Rust in Nuchain
 ---

 # Formatting